-On December 31, 2016, the Audit and Risk Committee was composed as follows
+On December 31, 2017, the Audit and Risk Committee was composed as follows:

-Name White Mandate Committee A&R Mandate since Mandate expires Inge represented Boets d by Inge Boets BVBA, Chairman of Committee, Independent the 2014 2018 Director

-Revalue represented by Luc Missorten BVBA, Member, Independent Director 2014 2018 T AS, Member, 2014 2018 Tegacon represented by Gunnar Johansson А3, Independent Director 2014 2010
+Name Mandate Committee A&R Mandate since Mandate expires Inge Boets BVBA, represented by Inge Boets Chairman of Committee, Independent Director the 2014 2018 Revalue represented by Luc Missorten BVBA, Member, Independent Director 2014 2018 Tegacon Suisse GmbH, represented by Gunnar Johansson Member, Independent Director 2014 2018

-During 2016, the Audit and Risk Committee met four times.
+During 2017, the Audit and Risk Committee met eight times.
 The attendance rate was as follows:

-Name A&R Committee meetings attended Attendance Committee Rate A&R Inge represented Boets by Inge Boets BVBA, 4/4 100% Revalue represented by Luc Missorten BVBA, 4/4 100% Tegacon represented d by Gunnar Johansson AS, 4/4 100%
+Name A&R Committee meetings attended Attendance Committee Rate A&R Inge Boets BVBA, represented by Inge Boets 8/8 100%

+Revalue BVBA, 8/8 100%

+represented by Luc Missorten

+Tegacon Suisse GmbH, 8/8 100%

+represented by Gunnar Johansson

 All members attended all meetings.
-All meetings were also attended by Marc Gallet, Secretary of the Audit and Risk Committee and by Charles Bouaziz, Jacques Purnode (except for the meeting of May 2, 2016) and Thierry Navarre.
+Marc Gallet, Corporate Finance Director, is appointed as Secretary of the Audit and Risk Committee.

-The Audit and Risk Committee is entrusted with the tasks set out in Article 526bis, §4, of the Belgian Companies Code.
-It decided on the agenda, frequency and topics of its meetings, and reviewed the external and internal audit plan, the half-year financial statements and the external review on the half-year financial statements, the quarterly financial information contained in the Q1 and Q3 trading updates the key risks, and their role and responsibility.
+The Audit and Risk Committee is entrusted with the tasks set out in Article 526bis, 4, of the Belgian Companies Code.
+It decided on the agenda, frequency and topics of its meetings, and reviewed the external and internal audit plan, the half year financial statements and the external review on the half-year financial statements, the quarterly financial information contained in the Q1 and Q3 trading updates, the key risks, and their role and responsibility.